TeamMacLean/fraxinus_version1_data_analysis/selectsequences_cov_alt_allele/Fraxinus_alignment_analysis_select_reads.md

 --------------------------------------------------------
 Fraxinus user alingments with highest score for each puzzle are extracted from the SQL data base.
 Resulting file has following header
 * `"ID"  "HighScore"  "NoOfUsersWithHighScore"  "NoOfReadsinPuzzle"  "NoOfUsableReadsinPuzzle" "UserPercentDifferntToBWA"  "MeanPercentOfReadsDifferent"  "NoOfReadsinPuzzleCovALT"  "UserPercentDifferntToBWACovALT"	"MeanPercentOfReadsDifferentCovALT"`
+* `ID  variant	HighScore	NoOfUsersWithHighScore	NoOfReadsinPuzzle	NoOfUsableReadsinPuzzle	UserPercentDifferntToBWA	MeanPercentOfReadsDifferent	NoOfReadsinPuzzleCovALT	UserPercentDifferntToBWACovALT	MeanPercentOfReadsDifferentCovALT`

 Meaning of the terms used in the headers mentioned above: